rendezvous14/test-challenges-web/README.md

 ## Test challenge for GO.Exchange QA Engineer

-There are 2 sections to be completed
+There are 2 sections to be completed:

 - [Test Strategies](#section-1-test-strategies)
 - [Test Automation](#section-2-test-automation)